SERVING TRAUMATIC BRAIN

 - Being struck by an object

-SYMPTOMS OF A TRAUMATIC BRAIN INJURY IN PHOENIX
+SYMPTOMS OF A TRAUMATIC BRAIN INJURY

 According to the Mayo Clinic, traumatic brain injuries can have a wide range of physical and psychological effects.
 Some symptoms appear immediately after an injury or traumatic event, while others may take days or weeks to appear.
 The brain injury lawyers at Enara Law understand the pain and toll these symptoms take on victims' lives, and will fight to get you compensated to help with your recovery.